 - Convert the app to a contact type app (see image below), adding all the fields that cannot be directly mapped.
 For example, "Name" can probably be mapped to an existing text field you already have with the contact's name.
 On the other hand, if you were using a text field for the contact's email address, it cannot be mapped because the contact app type expects this field to be an email field.
 In such cases, choose "Create new field" to create a new email field as part of the conversion.

-- Do a Excel import of the exported data back into the app.
+- Do an Excel import of the exported data back into the app.

 - Map the Unique ID from the exported data to the Unique ID in the app.

-- Map the old fields that needs to be converted into a new field type to the corresponding newly added field (ie. map the "Old_email" text field to the new "Email" email field.)
+- Map the old fields that need to be converted into a new field type to the corresponding newly added field (ie. map the "Old_email" text field to the new "Email" email field.)

 - Let the import finish.